stevenhenderson/steven-dawn-cli3/README.md

 If not already downloaded and ready locally, you will need to pull down your theme using `shopify theme pull --store {store-name}` command in terminal to work on it locally.
 Once a theme is locally ready, you'll need to work on the theme locally using `shopify theme dev` command in terminal to watch for your changes.

 To work on an existing theme on the store, use `theme watch -e {theme-name}` via ThemeKit.
 Otherwise if working with Shopify CLI use `shopify theme dev --store {my-store}` command in terminal to work on temporary development theme for that store (if already logged into store then just use `shopify theme dev` command in terminal), then deploy to actual theme using `shopify theme deploy --store {my-store}` command in terminal when finished.

+## Overviews

+### Node

+Required by Gulp and Shopify CLI.

+### Gulp

+Feel free to review the gulpfile.js but as a quickover, we are mainly just uglifying and merging the SCSS/JS files into a single CSS/JS file.
+In hindsight, we should probably review this in the near future, and split the CSS/JS out into individual files (maybe per template) rather than trying to serve everything on the site into two files.

+The icons folder will accept svgs, it will minify them and strip out any comments or unnessarcy spacing (and also attributes such as class; important to retain if used for css animation, in which case comment out this function in gulpfile.js).
+It will also prefix the file name with 'icon-' if it doesn't exist, and drop the icon within the snippets folder.

+### Shopify CLI

+The Shopify CLI dev command will watch for changes in the following folders:

+ - Assets
+ - Config
+ - Layout
+ - Locales
+ - Sections
+ - Snippets
+ - Templates

 ### Theme Version Build